independent-devs/fjc-mvc/README.md

 annotate
 ```

-Rubocop
+Rubocop Linter

+> run

 ```
-# run
 rubocop
-# with autocorrect
-rubocop -A
 ```

+> with autocorrect

 ```
-annotate
+rubocop -A
 ```

 HTML to HAML